Skip to main content

 Collins, Wisconsin · FDIC Cert #14914

-Collins State Bank is an FDIC-insured bank (Certificate #14914) with $238M in total assets and $204M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Collins State Bank, an FDIC-insured bank (Certificate #14914) with $238M in total assets and $204M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Collins, Wisconsin, the bank maintains a Tier 1 capital ratio of 10.16% (Well-Capitalized) and a nonperforming loan ratio of 0.02%.
-BankHealthData assigns a composite Health Grade of C (62/100).
+BankHealthData assigns a composite Health Grade of C (62/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Collins State Bank (FDIC cert 14914) is a community bank — $238M in total assets, $204M in deposits, serving the Collins, Wisconsin area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.